shawnwanderson/JekyllBlog/_posts/2016-10-28-Coding-Blind.md

 published: true
 ---

 I recently had an observation about my level of expertise in software engineering.
 Imagine learning to code as learning a new language, say french for example.
 I am now comfortable reading and writing.
 That is, I can enjoy reading an open source code base as much as I might enjoy reading a french novel.
-Well the next step in my refinement of the craft is to speak.
+Well the next step in my refinement of the craft of coding is to speak.
 I must stop interfacing with the machine with only my eyes.
-I must learn the highly efficient yet complex mediums of communication, that is verbal and non-verbal communication.
-I must speak code in three ways, through my fingers, through my mouth, and through the internet.

 Vim has changed my life.
 Not because of how it performs as an editor.
 Right now I am using vim with tmux, along with Firefox, as an IDE for python-Django web development.
 Along with all my various side projects which are mostly python.
 To be honest, I am still slightly under performing compared to before I made the switch.
 Previous to vim I was